SAP-archive/teched2020-INT160/README.md

 ## Overview

 Have you always wanted to build your own chatbot?
-Join our expert for two hours and leave with a fully functional chatbot created on your own.
+Join our expert for two hours and leave with a fully functional chatbot created on your own with SAP Conversational AI.

 ## Requirements